art-w/sherlodoc/README.md

 The sherlodoc database uses [Suffix Trees](https://en.wikipedia.org/wiki/Suffix_tree) to search for substrings in value names, documentation and types.
 During indexation, the suffix trees are compressed to state machine automatas.
 The children of every node are also sorted, such that a sub-tree can be used as a priority queue during search enumeration.

+A quick example of a suffix-tree is as follows:

+                             root
+                 ----------/ / \  \
+               /            /   \  --------------$(6)              b  a  n  a  n  a  $
+	banana(0)  ---a-----     -----na-                          -------------------
+                  /         \         /  \                         0  1  2  3  4  5  6
+           -----na---        $(5)    $(4) na$(2)
+          /           \
+       na$(1)          $(3)

+As you can see, the full word "banana" is broken down into substrings.
+These substrings allow for quicker and more efficient searching by effectively compressing the information about all suffixes into a single data structure.
+This allows for fast lookup, efficient enumeration, and various optimizations.

 To rank the search results, sherlodoc computes a static evaluation of each candidate during indexation.
 This static scoring biases the search to favor short names, short types, the presence of documentation, etc. When searching, a dynamic evaluation dependent on the user query is used to adjust the static ordering of the results:

 - How similar is the result name to the search query? (to e.g. prefer results which respect the case: [`map`](https://doc.sherlocode.com/?q=map) vs [`Map`](https://doc.sherlocode.com/?q=Map))